LiyangSong/air-400/README.md

 #### 3. Outputs
 - A summary JSON with RR stats under `OUTPUT_DIR/inference/` for all processed videos.
-- Logs saved under `OUTPUT_DIR/logs/
+- Logs saved under `OUTPUT_DIR/logs/`
-- (Optional) Waveform CSV and PNG can be enabled in future; current version focuses on RR stats.
+- (Optional) Waveform CSV and PNG can be enabled in the future; current version focuses on RR stats.

 ## Annotated Infant Respiration Dataset (AIR-400)